CutieQueenXZ/FlairX/README.md

 # Final Notes #

 - RAILWAY: simpler, no UptimeRobot needed, but free plan = 500 hrs
-- REPLIT: works with free plan + UptimeRobot, can run 24/7
+- REPLIT: works with paid plan with url + UptimeRobot, can run 24/7
 - Keep both options available for flexibility
-- NEVER put your Reddit passwords or secrets in your code
+- NEVER put your Reddit passwords or secrets in your code (replit)
 - Always use environment variables
 - Keep your repo clean so others can easily fork + host